Last Updated on 28th February 2021 by Mark

 Is Loanpad Profitable?

-This is because of the first charge (senior position) which Loanpad has on all of their short term development loans, low LTV’s on the assets, and the loan originators minimum of 25% “skin in the game”.
+This is because of the first charge (senior position) which Loanpad has on all of their short term development loans, some of the lowest LTV’s on the assets in the industry, and the loan originators minimum of 25% “skin in the game”.

-Even though Loanpad is still very young, I have a feeling they’ll do very well after the research I’ve done and conversations I’ve had with the Loanpad team.
+Even though Loanpad is still young, I have a feeling they’ll do very well after the research I’ve done, experience I’ve had so far and conversations I’ve had with the Loanpad team.

 If you need somewhere relatively safe to invest money for diversification purposes, but still get a very respectable rate.
-Take a look at Loanpad.
+Take a look at Loanpad.com.
 I think they are a very good option.

 Thumbs Up Points for Loanpad

 Safety – Loanpad appear to be one of the safer Peer to Peer lenders because of the loan security they offer – low LTV’s and senior positions on all loans.
 Although they are still a very young company so keep that in mind when looking to invest.